geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 1. On your **Domain Controller**, navigate to your **Windows PowerShell** session.

-2. You must first retrieve the **objectGuid** for Holly Dickson’s on-premises user account.
+2. You must first retrieve the **objectGuid** for Holly Spencer’s on-premises user account.
 The ObjectGuid is the source address for the user account and without it, you won’t be able to fix the mismatch between the ImmutableID of her cloud account and the objectGUID of her on-premises account.  <br/>

-	‎In Windows PowerShell, run the following command to retrieve the **ObjectGuid** for Holly Dickson’s on-premises user account:  <br/>
+	‎In Windows PowerShell, run the following command to retrieve the **ObjectGuid** for Holly Spencer’s on-premises user account:  <br/>

 	‎**Get-ADUser -Identity “holly”|Get-ADObject -properties “objectGuid”**